 Textron's Guidelines and Policies state that "a majority of the directors will be independent directors as such term is defined in the listing standards of the New York Stock Exchange (NYSE).
 Under the NYSE standards, no director qualifies as "independent" unless the Board of Directors affirmatively determines that the director has no material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).

-Eleven out of 12 directors have been determined to be independent.
+Twelve out of 13 directors have been determined to be independent.
 The following directors are independent: